eberkain/Kerbpit/README.md

     - send action to mfd0 to turn sas on/off
     - power leds for mode select only in on position
 * 10 keyswitch-sas controls for each mode
     - send command to mfd0 to select mode
+* A-2 thumbstick-camera control (horiz, vert)
 * A-3 rotary pots-aircraft trim dials
 * A-2 slide pots-engine throttle axis with locking lever
 * D-1  toggle switch for backlight